Michael Angeli: Accolades

 In 2004, Angeli was nominated for an Edgar Award for Best Episode in a TV Series, for his work on "Mr. Monk and the 12th Man".
 In 2005 Angeli and the creative staff of the drama series, "Battlestar Galactica" won a Peabody Award.
 At the 60th Primetime Emmy Awards in 2008, Angeli was nominated for an Emmy Award for Outstanding Writing for a Drama Series, for his work on the Battlestar Galactica episode "Six of One".

 Fellow television writer/producer Jane Espenson has called his scripts "literary objects in their own right."

 Battlestar Galactica creator Ronald D. Moore:

+As per an interview excerpt from So Say We All: The Complete, Uncensored, Unauthorized Oral History of Battlestar Galactica:

-“Michael Angeli is a fascinating guy.
-There was an interim period when I was at Universal before they picked up Galactica to series.
-I was on a deal and just waiting, and they said, “In the meantime, we want you to go help out on this show called Touching Evil,” which was a U.S. version of a U.K. show.
-Michael was running the writers’ room and I came over to do a script.
-That was the context in which I met him.
-He was funny, cynical, really well read.
-He used to be a journalist.
-But he has great chops in terms of writing on the page.
-There's an intensity to it and a beauty to the language.
-He's a writer’s writer, like Michael Taylor, who came aboard later.
-You read their stuff and you're really drawn into it ... sometimes to the detriment of the show, because you're reading it and you're like, “Wow, this is unbelievable.”
-Then you have to step back and go, “Wait a minute.
-Does this work as an hour of television?”
-It's that kind of thing.
-But Michael is fun in a room.
-He's got a vivid imagination.
-He's not afraid to pitch out[...]”
+"Michael Angeli is a fascinating guy.
+During one interim period between the time that I was working at Universal and the time that they decided to develop Galactica into a series, they said, 'Until then, we would like for you to come in and work on another show called Touching Evil, which was a US version of a British show.'
+He was running the writers' room and I came in to write a script.
+That was how I met him.
+He is hilarious, cynical, and very well-read.
+He was a journalist earlier.
+But he has excellent chops as a writer."
+There's an intensity about it and the language is beautiful.
+Michael Taylor was a little bit later, and he's definitely a writer's writer.
+You read what he writes and you get totally sucked in...sometimes at the expense of the show, because you read it and you say, 'Wow, this is amazing!'
+And then you have to stop and think, 'Okay.
+Now does this actually work as an hour of television?'
+That's the kind of thing.
+But Michael is a lot of fun in the room.
+He has great imagination.
+He's not afraid to throw out [...]"

 Excerpt From: Edward Gross & Mark A. Altman.
 “So Say We All: The Complete, Uncensored, Unauthorized Oral History of Battlestar Galactica.” iBooks.